mariaproebstl/MScThesis/explore/01e-timeseries-miaSim.md

 # specify growth rates or use rep(1, n) by default
 growth_rates = c(2/3, -1, 0.7, -3)

-# instead of setting a seed we generate a x0 by ourselfe
+# instead of setting a seed we generate a x0 by our self
 x0 = c(0.3,0.32,0.2,0.45)

 # simulate GLV